RarelyCharlie/rarelycharlie.github.io/books.md

 # Psychotherapy

-The techniques of psychotherapy, which mostly include active listening but go a long way beyond active listening.
+The techniques of psychotherapy, which are mostly based on active listening but go much further.
+For interest only, especially for listeners considering future training to become therapists.
+Not intended to encourage listeners to play at being amateur therapists while they are volunteers at 7 Cups!

-#### Judith Beck (1995) _Cognitive Behavior Therapy: Basics and Beyond_

-A textbook by the daughter of CBT's originator, Aaron T. Beck, showing how very different therapy with a professional therapist is from active listening (even though it includers active listening), and also why particular therapy techniques taken out of context do not amount to therapy.

 #### Irvin D. Yalom (2009) _The Gift of Therapy_